Housing Complaints and Compliments

 If you are unhappy with the outcome of your complaint then you can request that the complaint be passed to the Head of Service.
 In this case, you will receive a response within twenty working days of your request being received.

 At any stage during your complaint you can ask for a designated persons assistance to help resolve your complaint with the Housing Service.
-They can try and assist you in resolving the complaint or they can refer the complaint straight to the Housing Ombudsman.
+They can try to assist you in resolving the complaint or they can refer the complaint straight to the Housing Ombudsman.

 The introduction of designated persons is intended to involve local politicians and local people in resolving local housing issues.